Hamilton Law Prenuptial Agreements

 What does this mean?

 It means that a blank form prenuptial agreement downloaded from dubious internet sources is unlikely to pass muster in a Michigan courtroom.
-Retaining an experienced family attorney to draft your prenuptial agreement is essential to its enforceability.
+Retaining an experienced attorney to draft your prenuptial agreement is essential to its enforceability.

 What makes a prenuptial agreement enforceable in Michigan?